1. Executive Summary

 1. SHOWIT's technical ceiling

 SHOWIT's JavaScript dependency and limited structural control represent a genuine and persistent constraint.
-While Googlebot has improved its JavaScript crawling capabilities, JS-rendered content still creates crawl inefficiencies, especially for studios with large image-heavy portfolios.
-Core Web Vitals — specifically Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS) — are often problematic on SHOWIT builds.
+Core Web Vitals — specifically LCP and CLS — are often problematic on SHOWIT builds.
 This is not a solvable problem within SHOWIT without significant custom development; it must be worked around architecturally, which is exactly what the satellite site strategy does.

 2. Risk of thin content at scale

-Google's Helpful Content System and spam policies are specifically designed to penalize scaled content operations that prioritize keyword targeting over genuine user value.
-For that reason, this strategy is built around quality, not volume.
+Google's Helpful Content System and spam policies are specifically designed to penalise scaled content operations that prioritise keyword targeting over genuine user value.
+This strategy is built around quality, not volume.
 Each supporting site is designed to serve a distinct audience, target a clearly defined service cluster, and provide original, useful content that can stand on its own.
-When developed with that standard, a topical microsite network can support broader organic growth without relying on manipulative doorway-page tactics.

 3. Focused Expansion Over Volume